Thursday, April 20, 2023

 Special Joint Session with CHoRUS Bridge 2AI: How to Build AI-Enabled Healthcare, Part 2

-Special Joing Session with CHoRUS Bridge 2AI: How to Build AI-Enabled Healthcare – Panel Discussion
+Special Joint Session with CHoRUS Bridge 2AI: How to Build AI-Enabled Healthcare – Panel Discussion

-Giles Clermont, MD, MSc, Erik Deumens, Robert Donnell, Xiao Hu, PhD MD, Gigi Lipori, MBA, MT, PhD and Alina Zare, PhD
+Erik Deumens, PhD, DSc, Robert Donnell, MD, Gigi Lipori, MBA, MT, and Alina Zare, PhD

-Moderators: Jiang Bian, PhD and Azra Bihorac, MD
+Moderators: Jiang Bian, PhD and Ramzi Salloum, PhD

 12:00 – 12:15 PM